isomerpages/mas-moneysense/_starter-packs/Understand the costs of buying a home.md

 ##### For HDB flats

-If you're buying an HDB flat and using your CPF savings to pay your monthly instalments, you must be insured under the&nbsp;[CPF’s Home Protection Scheme](https://www.cpf.gov.sg/member/faq/home-ownership/home-protection-scheme).
+If you're buying an HDB flat and using your CPF savings to pay your monthly instalments, you must be insured under the [CPF’s Home Protection Scheme](https://www.cpf.gov.sg/member/faq/home-ownership/home-protection-scheme).

 This insurance scheme protects you and your family against losing your home should you become permanently disabled, or pass away before the housing loan is paid up.